Our McFarland History From Scotland to Texas

 Fincastle (Montgomery) County tax lists show the McFarland sons, Robert and John back in the area and paying taxes in 1772.
 Captain Doacks and Walter Crockett's list of tax payers include “McFarland, John, and Mackfarland, Robert and his son James” in 1772, and then in Captain Crockett's list in 1773, again “John McFarland, and Robert McFarland and his son James”.
 (Kegley, Tithables, pp. 14, 15)

 Almost as a prelude to the Revolutionary War, the local men of Virginia were called to duty by Governor Lord Dunmore in 1774, to rendezvous at Point Pleasant and put an end to Indian depredations.
 As militias were formed, the McFarlands joined and served.
 Captain Walter Crockat’s company served 108 days, and Robert and James McFarland served with him.
 In Captain Robert Doak’s company, one John McFarland served 3 days, and another John McFarland served 6 days.
 Included in Doak’s company were the Gullions and the Kinders, obviously neighbors.
 (Kegley, Soldiers, pp. 30, 31, 47, 48) I am not sure who the second John McFarland is in this company.
 He could possibly be a son of Robert (b.
-1730) that no one has placed with him yet.
+1730).

 John 2’s youngest brother, Benjamin Anderson McFarland, was a Private in the 3rd VA Regiment serving from Sept.
 1777 to Dec.
 1779, and Robert McFarland (John 2’s nephew, son of brother Robert and Martha), was a Lieutenant and Captain in the militia raised by Captain William Russell in present-day Wytheville.
 His pension statement filed in Tennessee in 1832 details his service.